 From a biogeographic point of view, the Maghreb can be defined by the region of Northwest Africa spanning Morocco, Algerian and Tunisia (which share more fauna and flora between them than between them and the rest of the region) plus Libya, and perhaps a small area in northern Mauritania.

 – The Maghreb has one of the highest percentages of endemic plants in the Mediterranean basin.

 – The Maghreb has the highest percentage of endemic reptiles in the Mediterranean basin.

 – The Maghreb has a big numbers of endemic mammals, especially micro-mammals, but also some larger species as well including the only primate north of the Sahara: the Barbary Macaque (Macaca sylvanus).

 – What about birds?
-Their ability to fly means that the region is relatively not very isolated to allow a good number of species to evolve and differentiate as in the case of reptiles, mammals and plants.
+Their ability to fly and disperse over long distances means that the region is relatively not very isolated to allow a good number of species to evolve and differentiate as in the case of reptiles, mammals and plants.
 There are, however, some endemic birds.

 Maghreb endemic birds:

 Until a few decades ago we used to have only a very small number of endemic birds, one restricted to Algeria (Algerian Nuthatch) and a few others shared between the Maghreb countries.